tulamelkii/openstack/README.md

 create database
 ```
 mysql
  CREATE DATABASE octavia;
-create privileges to base
-GRANT ALL PRIVILEGES ON octavia.* TO 'octavia'@'localhost' \
+ GRANT ALL PRIVILEGES ON octavia.* TO 'octavia'@'localhost' IDENTIFIED BY '<password>';
-IDENTIFIED BY 'OCTAVIA_DBPASS';
+ GRANT ALL PRIVILEGES ON octavia.* TO 'octavia'@'Only' IDENTIFIED BY '<password>';
-GRANT ALL PRIVILEGES ON octavia.* TO 'octavia'@'%' \
+ GRANT ALL PRIVILEGES ON octavia.* TO 'octavia'@'%' IDENTIFIED BY '<password>';
-IDENTIFIED BY 'OCTAVIA_DBPASS';
-flush privilees;
+ FLUSH PRIVILEGES;

 exit;
 ```